hsubox/d3/README.md

 ## Data Map

-I can see where all Meteorites landed on a world map
+Locations of landed meteorites on a world map

 Relative size of datapoint is related to the size of the meteorite